devoctomy/VisualEBookReaderPoc/README.md

 Ideally this would all be done locally using an API based LLM, TTS and image generation (such as Stable Diffusion) as it is not feasible to run this on OpenAi services unless you have more money than sense.

+Output from Automatic1111 currently poor, needs tweaking to improve.

 ## Example (OpenAI)

 Source epub: